centau/vide/docs/tut/crash-course/5-effect.md

 -- "count: 1" printed
 ```

-The callback given to `effect()` is initially ran immediately in a
+The callback given to `effect()` is ran immediately in a *reactive scope*.
+Any
-*reactive scope*.
-Any source read from inside a reactive scope will be tracked,
+source read from inside a reactive scope will be tracked, so when any of those
-so that if any of those sources update, the effect will be reran too.
+sources update, the effect will be reran too.

-Effects also work with derived sources, it doesn't matter how deeply nested
+Reactive scopes also track derived sources, it doesn't matter how deeply nested
 inside a function a source is.

 ```lua